proofgeist/JSONCustomFunctions/README.md

  *
  * PARAMETERS:
  *             json -  the valid JSON string modify
- *             keyOrIndex -  the name of the object property, or array index to add or modify
+ *             keyOrIndexOrPath -  the name of the object property, or array index to add or modify
- *             newValue -  the value of the property
+ *                     or the json Path to the property array you want to modify
+ *                     ex: 'jsonModify($json; "invoice.line[2]qty" ; 2)' would set the "qty" property
+ *                     on the 3rd object on the "Line" array to 2.
+All inbetween props are created as necessary
  *
+ *             newValue -  the value of the property or array item *
  * DEPENDENCIES:
  *             BaseElements Plugin version 3.0 or greater *
  * HISTORY:
+ *             Modified on 2015-FEB-03 Todd Geist, todd@geistinteractive.com
+ *                     added the ability to use JSONPath as the keyOrIndexOrPath
  *             Modified on 2015-JAN-26 Todd Geist, todd@geistinteractive.com
  *                     fixed a bug in handling "" as a newValue
  *             MODIFIED on 2015-JAN-24 Todd Geist, todd@geistinteractive.com